 Talking about big American cities, there is Chicago.
 This movie is a cinematographic masterpiece – authentic atmosphere, moving performances, beautiful music, and gorgeous costumes.
 Furthermore, here the city of Chicago has a real presence and it is not just a background, but as much a part of the storyline as the main characters.

 The location: This may come as a surprise, but Chicago was not even filmed in the USA.
 The movie was shot in Toronto, Canada.

 I think Fargo is the movie that best reflects Joel and Ethan Coen’s work – it is smart, serious and hilarious all at once, dark, chaotic, human but unpredictable.
 It is an absolute treat to all cinephiles.

 The location: Although the city of Fargo exists, none of the scenes were actually filmed there.
 The movie was shot in other locations in Minneapolis and North Dakota.

 1. Arizona Dream (1993)

-Talking about US States-named movie, Arizona Dream is the one that will always pop-up first in my mind.
-This is a bit ironic since the film is not even directed by American directed, but by the European legend Emir Kosturica.
-However, if you have to chose just one to watch from my list, this should be the one.
+Talking about US States-named movies, Arizona Dream is the one that will always pop-up first in my mind.
+This is a bit ironic since the film is not even directed by American director, but by the European legend Emir Kosturica.
+However, if you have to choose just one to watch from my list, this should be the one.